ALIMA’s Board of Directors

 Pauline Michavila

-With a master’s degree in Finance and Financial Management from the ESCD 3A School of Business and Development, Pauline Michavila joined the ALIMA teams after completing her internship.
-She has worked at ALIMA for several years, first in coordination support positions, and then as project coordinator and emergency coordinator.
-She was then based at ALIMA’s operational headquarters in Dakar to provide support to the medico-operational teams on transversal and strategic issues.
-After more than 10 years working for humanitarian organizations, Pauline is currently leading projects to support migrants and participatory mapping in France with CartONG.
+Pauline Michavila, who holds a Master’s Degree in Finance and Financial Management from the ESCD 3A School of Business and Development, joined ALIMA in its early days in 2011.
+At ALIMA, after an initial stint at the head office, she managed field operations for several years, first in support positions in coordination, then as project coordinator and emergency coordinator.
+She then moved to the operational headquarters in Dakar, where she supported all medical-operational teams in the Operations Department.
+After more than 10 years of working in humanitarian organizations, most of them with ALIMA, Pauline is currently based in France and is Co-General Manager of CartONG.

 Dr. Nahissa Moustapha Dan-Bouzoua holds a doctorate in medicine and a master’s degree in public health from the Institute of Tropical Medicine of Antwerp, Belgium.
 Bouzoua capitalizes on more than 20 years of experience in the medical humanitarian sector, mainly at Médecins Sans Frontières and ALIMA, working at headquarters and in the field in several countries.
 In addition to providing technical expertise to the country teams, Dr. Moustapha Dan-Bouzoua has contributed greatly to the empowerment of the field teams, local NGOs, and other partners in an approach to skills transfer and strengthening the resilience of local actors.
 Strengthening health systems and improving the quality of care are central themes of his interventions.